Pork fried rice is a popular dish to be sure. But the stuff you get in restaurants is a stroke in a bowl. Not very appetizing if you ask me.

 - 1/2 lb. green peas (I used frozen)

 - 1 cup shredded carrots

 - 1 cup bean sprouts, chopped

-- 5 green onions, sliced (I included the white parts)
+- 5 medium green onions, sliced (I included the white parts)